Speedy SystemCare removal instructions

-Speedy SystemCare, also known as Speedy System Care, is a piece of software, advertised as system cleaner and optimizer.
-It is supposedly capable of speeding up devices and removing various threats (malicious and unwanted programs, unnecessary and temporary files, etc.).
-Speedy SystemCare is often distributed via download/install setups of other software.
+Speedy SystemCare, also known as Speedy System Care, is software advertised as a system cleaner and optimizer.
+It is supposedly capable of improving device performance and removing various threats (malicious and unwanted programs, unnecessary and temporary files, etc.).
+Speedy SystemCare is often distributed via the download/install set-ups of other software.
 This deceptive marketing method is called "bundling".
-Due to its dubious distribution method it is categorized as a PUA (Potentially Unwanted Application).
+Due to its dubious distribution method, this software is categorized as a Potentially Unwanted Application (PUA).

-After successful installation, Speedy SystemCare performs a system scan and detects various threats and issues.
-However to fix these problems it needs to be purchased.
-Users should note that the detected issues may be fake and Speedy SystemCare itself a fraudulent application.
-PUAs are not to be trusted, therefore it is advised against installing and buying Speedy SystemCare.
-Furthermore, such apps are often distributed alongside other PUAs (e.g. browser hijackers and adware).
+After successful installation, Speedy SystemCare performs a system scan and detects various 'threats' and 'issues'.
+To fix these problems, however, the software must be purchased.
+Note that the detected issues might be fake, and Speedy SystemCare itself a rogue application.
+No PUAs can be trusted.
+Therefore, do not install or purchase Speedy SystemCare.
+Furthermore, these apps are often distributed together with other PUAs (e.g. browser hijackers and adware).
 Speedy SystemCare promotes Driver Updater, also a PUA.
-Unwanted applications cause a variety of nuisances and are considered to be a threat to device health and user safety.
-They can hijack browsers and cause redirects to sale-based, unreliable and malicious webpages.
+Unwanted applications simply cause problems and are a threat to device health and user safety.
+They can hijack browsers and cause redirects to sale-based, dubious and malicious web pages.
 They also deliver intrusive advertisement campaigns.
-By implementing a variety of tools, they enable third party graphical content.
-Hence, PUAs deliver ads (pop-ups, banners, coupons, surveys, etc.), which diminish browsing quality - limit browsing speed and site visibility.
+By implementing various tools, they enable third party graphical content to be displayed on any site.
+Therefore, PUAs deliver ads (pop-ups, banners, coupons, surveys, etc.), which diminish the browsing experience by limiting browsing performance and site visibility.
 Some of these applications can track data.
-They record browsing habits (URLs visited, pages viewed, search engine history, etc.) and gather users' personal information (IP addresses, geolocations and real-life personal details).
-This vulnerable data is then passed onto third parties (potentially, cyber criminals), seeking to generate revenue by misemploying it.
-In summary, PUAs can not only cause various browser and system infiltrations/infections, but also lead to severe privacy issues, financial losses and even identity theft.
-To protect device and user safety - all suspicious applications and browser extensions/plug-ins must be removed immediately upon detection.
+They record browsing habits (URLs visited, pages viewed, search engine history, etc.) and gather users' personal information (IP addresses, geolocations and other details).
+This vulnerable data is then passed on to third parties (potentially, cyber criminals) seeking to generate revenue by misusing it.
+In summary, PUAs can cause browser and system infiltration/infections and lead to serious privacy issues, financial loss, and even identity theft.
+To protect device and user safety, remove all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Name||Speedy SystemCare potentially unwanted application|